• Skip to primary navigation

 I hope you'll like this recipe and please if you make this recipe, snap a pic and hashtag it #amiraspantry — I love to see your creations on Instagram, Facebook, Twitter!

-Potato egg skillet is one of the one pot meal ideas that you are going to love.
-This is great for brunch, lunch or even dinner table.
+Potato egg skillet is a one skillet breakfast idea that you are going to love.
+Also great for brunch, lunch or even dinner table.

 Prevent your screen from going dark